abdulkarimgizzini/Temporal-Averaging-LSTM-based-Channel-Estimation-Scheme-for-IEEE-802.11p-Standard/README.md

-This repository includes the source code of the LSTM-based channel estimators proposed in "Temporal Averaging LSTM-based Channel Estimation Scheme for IEEE 802.11 p Standard" paper that is published in the proceedings of the IEEE GLOBECOM 2022 conference that was held in Madrid (Spain).
-Please note that the Tx-Rx OFDM processing is implemented in Matlab (Matlab_Codes) and the LSTM processing is implemented in python (PyTorch) (Python_Codes).
+This repository includes the source code of the LSTM-based channel estimators proposed in "Temporal Averaging LSTM-based Channel Estimation Scheme for IEEE 802.11 p Standard" paper [1] that is published in the proceedings of the IEEE GLOBECOM 2022 conference that was held in Madrid (Spain).
+Please note that the Tx-Rx OFDM processing is implemented in Matlab and the LSTM processing is implemented in python (PyTorch).

-### Matlab_Codes
+### Files Description
-1. Main_Simulation_Training.m: Run the Tx-Rx OFDM using a specific vehicular channel model, training SNR, and modulation order.
-In this file DPA and DPA_TA conventional channel estimators are implemented and saved to be used in the LSTM processing later (see the paper for detalied information).
-In order to save processing time, this file will run the simulation for Training_Size iterations only (Forexample if we are using 10000 channel realizations, instead of runnig the simulations for 10000 channel realization for each SNR, we just use here Training_Size = 8000).
-Moreover, we just save H_DPA, H_DPA_TA and the true channels.
-(No need to save the received frames and the Tx-bits here).

-2. Main_Simulation_Testing.m: Run the Tx-Rx OFDM similarly as performed in (1) but here for Testing_Size iterations and for the whole SNR region and not for the training SNR only as considered in (1).
-You will notice here that we save all the simulation parameters including the received frames and the Tx-bits, in order to use them later in the LSTM results processing.

-3. DG_LSTM_MLP_Training.m: This script will generte the training dataset obtained by (1).

-4. DG_LSTM_MLP_Testing.m: This script will generte the testing dataset obtained by (2).
+- Main.m: The main simulation file, where the simulation parameters (Channel model, OFDM parameters, Modulation scheme, etc...) are defined.
+- Channel_functions.m: Includes the pre-defined vehicular channel models [3] for different mobility conditions.
+- DPA_TA.m: Includes the implementation of the data-pilot aided (DPA) channel estimation followed by temporal averaging (TA).
+- LSTM_Datasets_Generation.m: Generating the LSTM training/testing datasets.

-5. LSTM_MLP_RP.m: After exeuting the LSTM processing using PyTorch, this script is used to process the LSTM results and calculate the BER and NMSE for each LSTM-based estimator.
+- LSTM_Results_Processing.m: Processing the testing results genertead by the LSTM testing and caculate the BER and NMSE results of the LSTM-DPA-TA estimator.

-6. DPA_TA.m: Impelement the convcentional DPA + Time averaging estimation.

-7. Channel_functions.m: Define the several vehicular channel models (see the paper for detalied information).

-8. IDX_Generation.m: Generate the training and testing indices vectors.
-Here you just need to specify the data set size, training and testing datsets percentages.
+- LSTM.py: The LSTM training/testing is performed employing the generated training/testing datasets.
+The file should be executed twice as follows:
+	- **Step1: Training by executing this command python LSTM.py  Mobility Channel_Model Modulation_Order Channel_Estimator Training_SNR LSTM_Input LSTM_Cell_Size Epochs Batch_size**
+	- **Step2: Testing by executing this command: python LSTM.py  Mobility Channel_Model Modulation_Scheme Channel_Estimator Testing_SNR**
+> ex: python LSTM.py  High VTV_SDWW QPSK DPA_TA 40 104 128 500 128

+> ex: python LSTM.py High VTV_SDWW QPSK DPA_TA 40

+### Running Steps:
+1. Run the IDX_Generation.m in order to genertae the dataset indices, training dataset size, and testing dataset size.
+2. Run the main.m file two times as follows:
+	- Specify all the simulation parameters like: the number of OFDM symbols, channel model, mobility scenario, modulatio order, SNR range, etc.
+	- Specify the path of the generated indices in step (1).
+	- The first time for generating the traininig simulation file (set the configuration = 'training' in the code).
+	- The second time for generating the testing simulations files (set the configuration = 'testing' in the code).
+	- After that, the generated simulations files will be saved in your working directory.
+3. Run the LSTM_Datasets_Generation.m also two times by changing the configuration as done in step (2) in addition to specifying the channel estimation scheme as well as the OFDM simulation parameters.
+This step generates the LSTM training/testing datasets.
+4. Run the LSTM.py file also two times in order to perform the training first then the testing as mentioned in the LSTM.py file description.
+5. After finishing step 4, the LSTM results will be saved as a .mat files.
+Then you need to run the LSTM_Results_Processing.m file in order to get the NMSE and BER results of the studied channel estimation scheme.

-### Python_Codes
+### References

-1. LSTM_DPA_TA_Training.py: Train the LSTM-DPA-TA estimator using H_DPA_TA as an input and the corresponding true channels as an output.

-2. LSTM_DPA_TA_Testing.py: Test the LSTM-DPA-TA estimator using the trained LSTM model in (2).

-3. functions.py: Implement the modulation/demodulation operations in python.
+- [1] A. K. Gizzini, M. Chafii, S. Ehsanfar and R. M. Shubair, "Temporal Averaging LSTM-based Channel Estimation Scheme for IEEE 802.11p Standard," 2021 IEEE Global Communications Conference (GLOBECOM), 2021, pp. 01-07, doi: 10.1109/GLOBECOM46510.2021.9685409.

 For more information and questions, please contact me on abdulkarim.gizzini@ensea.fr